Last Updated on June 29, 2022 by Rebecca Huff

 It looks so nice and inviting perhaps it may never have occurred to you that your mattress could be a chemical sponge!
 One filled with industrial toxic chemicals that have been applied to furniture and mattresses for more than 30 years!

 Laws were passed to make furniture less flammable by treating with PBDEs (polybrominated diphenyl ethers) several decades ago because of house fires.
 Do you know the number one way that a mattress catches fire?
 Cigarettes.
 Do you smoke?
 Probably not, but even if you do, are you smoking in bed?
-Did you know that cigarettes now have an additive that actually make them self-extinguishing?! *see my mattress recomendations at the bottom of this post
+Did you know that cigarettes now have an additive that actually make them self-extinguishing?!

 Did you know that firefighters in Minnesota have been trying to get a bill passed to phase out 10 different kinds of flame retardants due to risks they pose to their own health?
 Since these laws were passed many advancements have been made to smoke and heat detectors, so dousing toxic flame retardants on mattresses is not worth the risk.
 (8)